 This refreshing and icy cold cucumber and mint gin martini is perfect for a hot and humid summer’s day.
+Low calorie gin makes this cocktail keto friendly and of course, gluten free.

 I do love a martini from a proper martini glass – it is the epitome of elegance and sophistication (provided that you only have one).
 I’ve spent many a happy hour with friends catching up over an excellent martini.